TotallyInformation/node-red-contrib-uibuilder/docs/dev/README.md

 ## Node-RED Editor Libraries

-These libraries provide common Node-RED Editor data, functions and styling for all UIBUILDER nodes.
+These libraries provide common Node-RED Editor data, functions and styling for all UIBUILDER nodes, they are loaded to the Editor via a plugin.

 * [`/resources/ti-common.js`](dev/editor-libs/ti-common) - Common JavaScript library for the Editor.
 * [`/resources/ti-common.css`](dev/editor-libs/ti-common-css) - Common style sheet library for the Editor.